CMSgov/bluebutton-site-static/_posts/2018-05-19-How-Beneficiaries-Authorize-an-App.md

 *What happens next?*

 ## Discovery
 A Medicare beneficiary discovers your app and creates an account.
 As they navigate your application they see an option to connect with Medicare and share their claims data with your application.

 ## Connecting
-The Beneficiary clicks the link in your application and is connected to the Blue Button 2.0 api.
+The Beneficiary clicks the link in your application and is connected to the Blue Button 2.0 API.

 ## Authenticating with MyMedicare.gov
 The Blue Button 2.0 API does not recognize the person connecting to the API so a login screen is presented to enable the Beneficiary to authenticate.